 The obligation to pay the insurance proceeds to outgoing owner or estate (or the beneficiary of the business share) and to transfer the outgoing owner’s business interest should be contained in a buy sell insurance agreement.
 It may be unsuitable to hold TPD (particularly own occupation TPD) and trauma cover through a super fund as the trustee may not be able to release the proceeds to the member or the estate unless a condition of release is met.

-There are a number of tax implications and policy considerations when looking at buy sell insurance.
-Contact ComparingExpert today to see if we can help you with your buy-sell insurance or keyman insurance, we can also compare a number of competitive keyman insurance quotes.
+There are a number of tax implications and policy considerations when looking at buy sell insurance, compare a number of competitive keyman insurance quotes to find your fit.